socialray/makahiki-ktuh/doc/configuration-system-administration-email.rst

   * Makahiki can automatically notify players via email if they have won a prize in the Top Score game or the Raffle Game after a round is over.

-If you do not enable email, then these communication mechanisms will not be available to players and administrators.

 .. todo:: Are there any other uses of email?
 Is it true that if email is not enabled, then these communication mechanisms will not be available?

+.. note:: Configuration of email for use in a Makahiki challenge is **optional**.
+   However, if you do not enable email, then these communication mechanisms will not be available to players and administrators.

 Getting to the email configuration page
 ---------------------------------------